 The plan can be organized into the following steps to address some of the timing challenges listed in the NIST report on “Technology, Measurement, and Standards Challenges for the Smart Grid.”

-Step-1.
-Continues the support of the IEEE C37.238 Conformance Testing and standards development effort.
-Provide a venue for plug-fest(s) in the conformance testing effort with IEEE Conformity Assessment Program (ICAP) and University of New Hampshire's Inter-Operability Laboratory (UNH-IOL)as needed.
+Step1.
+Continues the support of the IEEE C37.238 Conformance Testing and standards development effort for 61850-9-3 Level 1 and C37.238.
+Provide support for the conformance testing effort with IEEE Conformity Assessment Program (ICAP) and University of New Hampshire’s InterOperability Laboratory (UNHIOL).

-Step-2.
+Step2.
 Augment the testbed with practical use case scenarios based on a survey of priorities with other power systems researchers (IEEE Power Systems Relay Committee (PSRC) Working Group, Smart Grid Interoperability Panel (SGIP), Oak Ridge National Laboratory (ORNL)).
-As a starting point, use cases will be matched with scenarios listed in the steering committee report, such as, distributed VAR compensation, coordinated peak load mitigation (demand response) and regulation of distributed microsources.
+As a starting point, use cases will be matched with scenarios listed in the steering committee report, such as, distributed VAR compensation, coordinated peak load mitigation (demand response) and regulation of distributed resources and energy services.

-Step-5.
-Develop metrics for assessing the impact of time synchronization on the power systems use case developed in Step-2.
+Step4.
+Develop metrics for assessing the impact of time synchronization on the power systems use case developed in Step2.